What Is The Prime Factorization Of 210

 Detailed Exploration of Prime Factorization

-Let's delve into the process of finding the prime factorization of 210.
+Let's look at the process of finding the prime factorization of 210.
 We start by dividing 210 by the smallest prime number, which is 2.

 • 210 ÷ 2 = 105